surma/surma.dev/content/things/c-to-webassembly.md

 ## Compiling C the slightly less hard way

 The numbers of steps we currently have to do to get from C code to WebAssembly is a bit daunting.
 As I said, I was bending over backwards for educational purposes.
-Let’s stop doing that and skip all the human-readable, intermediate formats and use the C compile as the swiss-army knift it was designed to be:
+Let’s stop doing that and skip all the human-readable, intermediate formats and use the C compiler as the swiss-army knife it was designed to be:

 ```bash
 clang \